offGustavo/md-agenda.nvim/README.md

 # md-agenda.nvim
-Org-Agenda like, Markdown time and task management plugin for NeoVim.
+Markdown time and task management plugin for NeoVim, inspired by org-agenda.

 ## Installation
 ### Requirements